Fake meat showdown: Which are the healthiest and greenest meat substitutes?

 Not really.
-To their credit, Quorn has been ahead of the curve for carbon labeling.
+To their credit, Quorn is way ahead of the curve for carbon labeling.
 Since 2011, they’ve worked with universities to calculate their carbon footprint per product, which they now display on 60% of their line.
-Their ground ‘beef’ comes at 0.16kg of CO2 per 75g serving, or 2.13kg of CO2 per kg.
-That’s less than a tenth of real beef, roughly speaking.

 Veggies: nature’s superhero squad